 People of all ages can be bullied.
-The Centre for Elder Research is working with Sheridan faculty member Dr. Kirsten Madsen and Elder Abuse Prevention (ON) to better understand bullying between older adults age 55+ in Ontario.
-This work is funded by the Social Sciences and Humanities Research Council of Canada and aims to support the development of best practices and strategies for this diverse population.
+Sheridan Faculty of Humanities and Social Sciences member Dr. Kirsten Madsen is working with the Centre for Elder Research, Elder Abuse Prevention (ON) and the Bob Rumball Canadian Centre of Excellence for the Deaf to better understand senior to senior bullying in Ontario, and support the development of best practices and strategies for this diverse population.

 What is bullying?
 Bullying is sometimes called harassment and happens when someone hurts, intimidates or scares a peer consciously or unconsciously.
 When someone is being bullied they often have a hard time defending themselves.
 Bullying is usually not a one-time event.
 It can happen over and over again.

 For Further Information Contact: Dr. Kirsten Madsen, Principal Investigator at (905) 845-9430 ext.
 2795 or